7 Tips to Buy a Used Car and Avoid Getting Ripped Off

 The older a car is, the cheaper it’ll be — but the more it’s likely to have issues requiring repair.
 Everyone has a different comfort level when it comes to what they’re willing to handle.
 A general rule of thumb is that a car is driven about 12,000 miles per year.
 A higher average could mean the car has more wear and tear.

-Montoya said used car buyers must strike a balance between the age of the car, the amount of miles and what price they’re willing to pay.
+Montoya said used car buyers must strike a balance between the age of the car, the amount of miles and how much money they’re willing to pay.

 Buying an extended warranty or service plan can give you peace of mind that certain repairs or maintenance jobs will be covered.